simonmichael/hledger_site/About-personal-setups.md

 Once you have had some success with hledger, feel free to add a page, or several, describing your setup or workflows (the two usually go together).
-These docs need not be complete, up to date, or reproducible, but they should be based on a real-world setup that you found useful over a period of time.
+These docs are not required to be complete, reproducible, or maintained (though those things are nice!), but they should give some insight into a real-world setup that you found useful.

 Here's a rough template to consider as a starting point:

-## X's
+## X's setup

 Author:       X
 Last updated: DATE